Criminal Defense Areas of Practice

 White Collar Crime Defense

 Embezzlement, bribery, forgery, fraud, money laundering, insurance fraud, and other offenses fall under the label of “white collar” crime.
-The criminal defense attorneys at Johnson and Lufrano, P.A., have been relied on to represent professionals and business owners who have been charged with such crimes due to our understanding of the complex procedures and financial aspects of these cases.
+The white collar crime defense attorneys at Johnson and Lufrano, P.A., have been relied on to represent professionals and business owners who have been charged with such crimes due to our understanding of the complex procedures and financial aspects of these cases.
 Whether you are in real estate, financing, medicine, or any other type of profession and are under investigation for a white collar crime, call Johnson and Lufrano, P.A..

 At Johnson and Lufrano, P.A., we are ready to be your advocate and your guide through the criminal justice system.
 We work every day within that system and, as Jacksonville criminal defense attorneys, we have insights into local law enforcement agencies and local prosecutors.
 Contact us any time of day or night, any day of the year, for a free, no-obligation consultation to discuss the details of your case.

 Jacksonville Criminal Law FAQs

 Gathering information is the first step toward protecting yourself and your family when you are facing criminal charges in Jacksonville.
 Of course, every case is different, and a Jacksonville criminal defense lawyer is your best source of insight into the rights and options each accused has under the Constitution.
 To help you get started, we are providing answers to some of the questions many criminal defendants ask.
 For more specific information about the charges against you and possible defenses, schedule a free consultation with one of our experienced criminal defense attorneys.

 What does a criminal defense lawyer do?